k-deguz/k-deguz.github.io/projects/hhd-paper.md

 `Note: Hawai’i History Day is an affiliate of National History Day.
 It is an annually recurring competition with fairs being held in different districts and schools throughout the state.
 Winners of the Hawai’i District Fair would advance to Nationals stage for an opportunity to claim special cash prizes and scholarships.`

 Given her instructions and guidance, I began to work on choosing a topic.
-I became increasingly intrigued, but more so confounded on the issue of what I should write about.
-This idea eventually reached me on one morning while watching an episode of a show and having breakfast.
+I was intrigued, but more so confounded on the issue of what I should write about.
+This idea eventually reached me one morning while watching a show's episode during breakfast.

 <figure style="float: right; margin-left: 25px; text-align: center; padding-top: 20px">
   <img width="175" class="rounded" src="/projects/img/hhd/one_piece.jpg" alt="One Piece cover">